AGHPythonCourse2017/zad2-moskalap/docs/compute-complexity-doc.rst

             example_object.example_method(arg1,arg2,__N__,arg4)

-        and then assign pattern_invoke to path to this file
+        and then assign pattern_invoke to a path to this file

         >>> pattern_invoke = '/home/user/dir0/dir1/pattern.py'

 init_code(optional)
     This structure contains a code, which time execution shouldn't be measured.
     The creation of this structure is similar to **pattern_invoke**.
-If you want to test self-defined class/method/function, in this structure you should include all functions definitions.
+If you want to test a self-defined class/method/function, in this structure you should include all functions definitions.

     example
         Let's assume we want deduce a computional complexity of sorting a list.
 It is necessary to create a list with randomly generated numbers.
 If it depends on problem size, you have to write '__N__' as an problem-size argument.